vector5ai/vector5db/README.md

 ];

 // Create a new collection
-// Index types parameter is optional, only BRUTE_FORCE is supported in v0.1.0 release const collectionName = 'exampleCollection';
+// Index parameter is optional, only BRUTE_FORCE is supported in current release const collectionName = 'exampleCollection';
 const collection = db.createCollection(collectionName, Metric.EUCLIDEAN, [IndexType.BRUTE_FORCE]);